-As our new and revitalized brand rolls out, we know that you may have many questions about what’s changing at Easter Seals Wisconsin.
-We’re here to explore the exciting new face of Easter Seals, and share our invigorated vision.
+In September 2017, we rolled out our new brand.
+We know that you may have many questions about these changes at Easterseals Wisconsin.
+We’re here to explore the exciting new face of Easterseals, and share our invigorated vision.

 Something looks different… We’re glad you noticed!
-Today we launched a new, revitalized brand.
-It’s a re-introduction to the public as the indispensable resource for individuals and families facing today’s disabilities.
-It’s something our national organization has focused on for almost two years, and we’re excited to unveil the results to our friends and supporters.
+In September 2017, we launched a new, revitalized brand as a re-introduction to the public as the indispensable resource for individuals and families facing today’s disabilities.
+It’s something our national organization focused on for almost two years, and we’re excited to share the results to our friends and supporters.

-One thing we aren’t changing is who we support or how we make a difference.
+One thing we have not changed is who we support or how we make a difference.
 We remain deeply committed to people living with disabilities and their families.